The automobile was born on August 26, 1885.

 That is the day Gottlieb Daimler filed a patent for his ‘riding car’, the world’s first vehicle with an internal combustion engine.

-The world would never be the same, and 135 years later, engineers and designers are still tinkering with the size, power and performance of the cars we drive and ride.
+The world would never be the same, and more than 100 years later, engineers and designers are still tinkering with the size, power and performance of the vehicles we drive and ride.

 Daimler put a motor on a two-wheel vehicle, so purists might say this is the first motorized bicycle or the first motorcycle, not the first car.
 Let’s not quibble.

 This was the start of motorized personal mobility.

 It took another year for his patent to be awarded, by which time engineer Carl Benz had applied for a patent on a three-wheel motorized vehicle, the Patent Motor Car.

 That same year, 1886, Daimler created the four-wheeled Motor Carriage.

 - ecoXplorer Fabulous Fact: the word automobile comes from the Greek auto, meaning self, and the Latin mobilis, or mobile.

 These first three motorized vehicles proved that the internal combustion engine was capable of driving a human-controlled road vehicle.

 Until Daimler’s little engine, motors were huge, heavy, stationary affairs.